lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 # on productures, "trust", measures, standards, and ethics

-## the importance of open-source for software testing
+## The importance of open-source for software testing

 ## Coordinated Decisions and externalized project-state in something like-ish game-theory:
 - https://github.com/stemnetbenchmarks/social_story_and_cookbook_puzzles